herochinese/graphql-abc-api/README.md

-# GraphQL API trial project
+# GraphQL API Trial Project

-- Design and implement schema
+- Design and implement schema .
-- Build Java based server & react client
+- Build Java based server & react client.
-- Test / Load test
+- Contract, end to end, and load test.
-- Looking for the best practice for GraphQL project
+- Looking for the best practice for GraphQL project.

 # Build